zeus-ctrl/git-bats-demo/README.md

 </details>

+### Enable GitHub Actions

+By default when you fork a repository like we just did, GitHub disables the associated GitHub Actions.
+We want to re-enable them, though, so you'll get the the continuous integration checks that both the tests pass and that `shellcheck` is happy.

+If you click the "Actions" tab up near the top, you should see a big warning:

+> Workflows aren’t being run on this forked repository

+along with some info telling you that you should be careful about actions (which are essentially executable) code that you might "inherit" through forking.
+So you can trust that we haven't done anything malicious, or you can have a look at our actions in `.github/workflows/` and have confirm that we're not misbehaving.
+If you're comfortable, though, you can hit the big green button that says:

+> I understand my workflows, go ahead and enable them.

+Then when you make your next commit, that will trigger GitHub Actions.

 ### Add collaborators

 If you want to work on this with as a group and want other folks to have the